jasonphillips/falcor-wordpress/README.md

 # Falcor Wordpress Router

-This project is currently an in-progress demonstration for consuming the [Wordpress REST API](https://github.com/WP-API/WP-API) via a Falcor endpoint running in node.js.
+This project is currently a **work in-progress** demonstration for consuming the [Wordpress REST API](https://github.com/WP-API/WP-API) via a Falcor endpoint running in node.js.
 The result is far cleaner client code and a dramatic reduction in client network requests when pulling in a variety of related or interlinked content.

 ## Getting Started